UstadMobile/UstadMobile/test-end-to-end/test-descriptions/002_003_teacher_record_attendance_test_description.md

 29. Click on "Import"
 30. Verify the import success message.
 31. Clear the app storage.
-32. Login as teacher user.
+32. Login to the app using the teacher username and password.
 33. Click on "Courses".
 34. Click on course name.
 35. Click on "Attendance".